 To access this section, click the Claims tab in the top navigation bar and select Denied/Left Open.
 This tab includes two sub-tabs, Denied and Left Open, where claims are categorized based on their denial status:

-• Denied Tab: If a payment linked to a claim contains at least one line item marked as “Accept & Rework Denial” or “Rework Denial”, the claim and its associated encounter are moved to the Denied tab.
+Denied Tab: If a payment linked to a claim contains at least one line item marked as “Accept & Rework Denial” or “Rework Denial”, the claim and its associated encounter are moved to the Denied tab.

-• Left Open Tab: If a payment linked to a claim contains at least one line item marked as “Awaiting Payment” or “Ignore Line Item”, the claim and its associated encounter are moved to the Left Open tab.
+- Left Open Tab: If a payment linked to a claim contains at least one line item marked as “Awaiting Payment” or “Ignore Line Item”, the claim and its associated encounter are moved to the Left Open tab.

 If a payment contains both a denial status and a non-denial status, the claim and encounter will default to the Denied tab.

-The Show Only Current Denied Claims and Show Only Current Left Open Claims toggles appear under the Denied and Left Open tabs, respectively.
-These toggles are on by default, which means the system displays only encounters tied to active denials and left-open line items.
+The Show Only Current Denied Claims and Show Only Current Left Open Claims toggles appear under their respective tabs and are enabled by default.
+This ensures that only encounters tied to active denials or left-open line items are displayed.
 These include claims associated with payments that have a status of Awaiting Payment and Ignore Line Item, as well as denials.
-This means encounters with a status of Sent to Payer – Leave Open.
+For example, if a claim was previously and still has the status Sent to Payer - Leave Open, it will appear by default because it is considered an active denial.

 When the toggle is turned off, encounters associated with historic (inactive) denials are also displayed in the tab.
 For example, if a claim was denied last year but has since been resolved, turning the toggle off will allow that historic denial to appear alongside current denied claims.

 To send an appeal letter to the payer, click the printer icon in the Appeal Template column.
 You’ll be prompted to choose one of your pre-made templates.
 After selecting the desired template, click Generate to print the letter, edit its content, re-generate it, or send it directly.
+Appeals are typically submitted to payers after a claim has been denied or underpaid and there is a valid reason to challenge the payer’s decision.

 Select a Denial Status from the dropdown list of statuses you’ve created.
 Assigning a denial status helps track the current stage of the denial, indicating whether it needs resubmission, review, or has been resolved.
 Attaching denial statuses is essential for accurately tracking the progress of each denial, especially since denials remain in the Denied/Left Open tab indefinitely.

-For example, assigning the denial status allows you to filter by Pending Review to only view encounters awaiting evaluation, or by Completed to see those that have been fully processed.
+For example, assigning the denial status allows you to filter by Pending Review to view only encounters awaiting evaluation, or by Completed to see those that have been fully processed.

 The Encounter Status column helps you filter encounters by their current status, making it easy to exclude those that are settled or no longer denied.